FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

 is a bunch of other build utilies ([Ant][ant], [Rake][rake], [Bazel][bazel], etc.) but [Make][make] is the most widespread amongst them.

-## How can it be used for deploying infrastructure?
+## How can it be used to deploy Kubernetes addons?

 [Make][make] can be used as command line utility to execute task in a specific order therefore it can also be used to orchestrate the deployment of